Powder Keg Harley-Davidson History: Ignites American Heart & Heritage

 Other companies including Columbia Records and Seagram’s Distillery briefly occupied the building, but it was fully abandoned by 1949.
 On October 10, 1985, the facility was added to the National Register of Historic Places.
-Although the location (1916, Grandin Rd. in Kings Mill) is pristine property in a thriving area of Ohio, the 71-acre site has not been updated or converted.
-Since the explosion in 1890, paranormal activity and hauntings have been reported on numerous occasions.
-So, although the buildings sit rusted and abandoned with broken windows and faded memories, one should not be quick to assume that the old factory sits fully alone and vacant.
+Finally after years of vacancy (besides the occasional report of paranormal activity and hauntings!), the site was renovated into what we know today as Cartridge Brewing, a local brewery and residential location.
 Trust us, it’s worth the ride to see into the past, and perhaps a little beyond the present.

 Since 1903 Harley-Davidson has produced genuine motorcycles with the force of the true American backbone and dedication.
 That’s us here at Powder Keg Harley-Davidson.
 Our hardworking American heritage celebrates the historical past, passionately lives in the present, and continues to build a strong secure future.